Get free quotes for insulation

 • It can last for up to 80 years.

-• It’s ideal for keeping rodents and other pests out of your home – it can discourage bats too, but if you have an existing colony in your home you will need to get a specialist to remove it before using spray foam insulation.
+• It can help keep rodents and other pests out of your home.
+It can discourage bats too, but if you have an existing colony in your home you will need to get a specialist to remove it before using spray foam insulation.

 • It naturally restricts outside noise, so you’ll get better sound reduction for your property.

-• One of the problems with spray foam insulation is that it can hinder essential ventilation, increasing the chance of humidity and damp – if you have a timber roof, you potentially run the risk of it decaying.
+• It can hinder ventilation, increasing the chance of condensation and damp – if you have a timber roof, you potentially run the risk of it decaying.

-• It typically can’t be used in listed buildings, such as those with thatched roofs.
+• It is usually not suitable for listed buildings, or for those with thatched roofs.

 • It usually costs two to three times more than ordinary fabric or fibreglass insulation.

-• In some situations, spray foam insulation can actually reduce the price of your home.
+• In some situations, spray foam insulation can reduce the value of your home.

 • Installing spray foam insulation is not a DIY job – you’ll almost certainly need a professional to do it.